Kami: Ceremonies and festivals

-Ascetic practices, shrine rituals and ceremonies, and Japanese festivals are the most public ways that Shinto devotees celebrate and offer adoration for the kami.
+Ascetic practices, shrine rituals and ceremonies, and Japanese festivals are the most public ways Shinto devotees celebrate and offer adoration for the kami.
 Kami are celebrated during their distinct festivals that usually take place at the shrines dedicated to their worship.
-Many festivals involve believers, who are usually intoxicated, parading, sometimes running, toward the shrine while carrying mikoshi (portable shrines) as the community gathers for the festival ceremony.
+Many festivals involve believers, who are oftentimes intoxicated, parading, sometimes running, toward the shrine while carrying mikoshi (portable shrines) as the community gathers for the festival ceremony.
 Yamamoto Guji, the high priest at the Tsubaki Grand Shrine, explains that this practice honors the kami because "it is in the festival, the matsuri, the greatest celebration of life can be seen in the world of Shinto and it is the people of the community who attend festivals as groups, as a whole village who are seeking to unlock the human potential as children of kami".
 During the New Year Festival, families purify and clean their houses in preparation for the upcoming year.
 Offerings are also made to the ancestors so that they will bless the family in the future year.

-Shinto ceremonies are so long and complex that in some shrines it can take ten years for the priests to learn them.
+Shinto ceremonies are so long and complex that in some shrines, it can take ten years for the priests to learn them.
 The priesthood was traditionally hereditary.
 Some shrines have drawn their priests from the same families for over a hundred generations.
 It is not uncommon for the clergy to be female priestesses.
 The priests (kannushi) may be assisted by miko, young unmarried women acting as shrine maidens.
 Neither priests nor priestesses live as ascetics; in fact, it is common for them to be married, and they are not traditionally expected to meditate.
-Rather, they are considered specialists in the arts of maintaining the connection between the kami and the people.
+Rather, they are considered specialists in the art of maintaining the connection between the kami and the people.